Musk says Tesla cancels the longest-range Model S Plaid+

-Production for Tesla Inc’s (TSLA.O) longest-range Model S Plaid+ is canceled, CEO Elon Musk said in a tweet on Sunday.
+(Reuters) - Production for Tesla Inc's longest-range Model S Plaid+ is canceled, CEO Elon Musk said in a tweet here on Sunday.

 “Plaid+ is canceled.
 No need, as Plaid is just so good.”
 Musk tweeted.